Installing Ciao from the source distribution

 Checking for correct installation

-If everything has gone well, several applications and tools should be available to a normal user.
+If you have any problems you may want to check Troubleshooting.
+Otherwise, if everything has gone well, several applications and tools should be available to a normal user.
 Try the following while logged in as a normal user (important in order to check that permissions are set up correctly):

 Also, the following documentation-related actions should work: